 - Use the tined lead markers to determine at what point the tines will be deployed.
-Refer to Figure 1 on page 16. - The stylet supplied is 5mm longer than the tined lead and should not be forced into the lead. - Sterile water can be used as a lubricant if necessary to insert the tined lead into the introducer sheath.
+Refer to Figure 1. - The stylet supplied is 5mm longer than the tined lead and should not be forced into the lead. - Sterile water can be used as a lubricant if necessary to insert the tined lead into the introducer sheath.